Skip to content

 .build();

 During brief outages, recently accessed keys stay available locally.
-Server-push invalidation (NEAR_CACHE_INVALIDATE) keeps the cache fresh under normal conditions; InvalidationSequenceTracker throws away late/out-of-order messages.
+Server-push invalidation keeps the cache fresh under normal conditions, and sequence tracking discards late or out-of-order invalidations.

-Use this one-pager during incidents.
+Use this matrix during incidents.
 It describes the expected steady behavior; if observed behavior differs, preserve logs and WAL/snapshot files before restarting nodes.

 ConditionWhat clients seeExpected data behaviorOperator actionMetrics and evidence